Five ways to cut entertaining expenses

 Entertainment expenses are often one of the cutbacks that people make when they’re trying to save money or reduce debt.
-While this is a good plan that can help you reach your financial goals, it’s oftentimes hard to sit home and do nothing all of the time.
-If you want to have fun, but are looking for ways to save money, here are 5 ways to cut entertainment expenses.
+While this is a good plan that can help you reach your financial goals, it’s often hard to sit at home and do nothing all of the time.
+If you want to have some fun, but are looking for ways to save money, here are 5 ways to cut your entertainment expenses.

 - When cutting entertainment expenses, try changing up what you do for fun with cheaper options.
 For example, rather than renting movies, pick up a few used books and enjoy a relaxing evening or weekend reading.
 Even if you don’t have a lot of money for entertainment, simply changing up what you’re doing can help alleviate boredom.

 - Rather than spending a lot of money going on vacation, find other family members or friends who like to go to the same places you do.
 By combining vacation expenses, you can easily save hundreds, if not thousands of dollars when you take a trip.